 Though an arbitration agreement is binding, if your spouse doesn’t abide by it, you may still have to go to court to enforce the order.
 This takes a lot of time and money, and perhaps a middle step could have been avoided.

 An alternative to a traditional divorce trial, arbitration offers a good option for divorce in certain cases.
-Though there are times when it’s a great choice, there are other times where another option is preferable.
+Though there are times when it’s a great choice, there are other times when another option is preferable.

 As with most legal decisions, it’s in your best interest to consult a divorce lawyer beforehand.
 Make sure you fully explore and understand all of your options before making such a monumental decision.